bernhardAxonIvy/doc/source/axonivy/migration/major/post-migration.rst

 ++++++++++++++++++

-If you face incompatibilities in the UI or see errors in the logs while using the new |ivy-engine|, here's how you make your projects compatible with the new
+If you face incompatibilities in the UI or see errors in the logs while using the new Axon Ivy Engine, here's how you make your projects compatible with the new Axon Ivy Engine version.
-|ivy-engine| version.

 #.
-Download the latest |ivy-designer| which is available for the release you are
+Download the latest Axon Ivy Designer which is available for the release you are
    migrating to.
 #.
-Import the version that is deployed on your |ivy-engine| from your source
+Import the version that is deployed on your Axon Ivy Engine from your source
-   repository into your |ivy-designer| workspace.
+   repository into your Axon Ivy Designer workspace.
 #.
 Migrate the project according to the description in section
-   :ref:`project-convert` of the |ivy-designer| Guide.
+   :ref:`project-convert` of the Axon Ivy Designer Guide.
 Usually, this is achieved by invoking the project conversion action on each project.
 Some manual adaptations may be necessary.
 #.
-Test the migrated project in the |ivy-designer|.
+Test the migrated project in the Axon Ivy Designer.
 #.
-All migrated projects must be re-deployed to the new, upgraded |ivy-engine|
+All migrated projects must be re-deployed to the new, upgraded Axon Ivy Engine
    version.

    #.
 Not only the ``RELEASE`` process model version (PMVs) must be updated and